 STAR Conditions & Expectations

-Please review the Highlights of the 2019 STAR Program for important dates and events, as many events/classes are required for the program. *The 2019 list of events will be posted soon; the orientation will be on Saturday May 11.
+Please review the Highlights of the 2019 STAR Program for important dates and events, as many events/classes are required for the program.
+The 2020 calendar is coming soon.

 Submission of a STAR Program application indicates that a successful applicant agrees to all of the following “Conditions of Award:”

 - Students are expected to commit full time effort to their project for the entire period of the award.
 Other activities cannot conflict or otherwise interfere with the ability of the student to participate full time in their research project.
 This includes any volunteer or paid positions.

 - Students are expected to conduct research full time for a 10 week period within these dates: June 1st - August 7th, 2020.
 Any absence must be discussed with your mentor.

 - Mandatory attendance at and participation in the 2020 Laboratory Practices Orientation, date TBA.
 Exemptions will be allowed only if the student has previously participated in the STAR program and has completed the Laboratory Practices Orientation.

 - If a student receives STAR award funding and also funding for another project to be conducted during the summer, the student can either accept the STAR award and turn down the other funded award, or vice versa...the student cannot accept STAR award funding if they already have received funding for the same project during the summer (or for a different project during the same summer).

 - Students that accept funding and commit to the STAR program are expected to fully complete their obligations.
 At the discretion of the STAR Director, if a student is unable to complete all of the STAR requirements, all STAR funding received must be returned to the STAR program (student illness or unforeseen family emergencies will be considered on an individual basis).

 - ALL students are required to complete a poster and present it at the end of summer STARS in Science poster presentation event usually held the Friday of the second week of Fall semester.